First Crusade: Siege of Antioch

-Meanwhile, a plague broke out, killing many among the army, including the legate Adhemar, who died on 1 August.
+Meanwhile, a plague broke out, killing many in the army, including the legate Adhemar, who died on 1 August.
 There were now even fewer horses than before, and worse, the Muslim peasants in the area refused to supply the crusaders with food.
 Thus, in December, following the Siege of Ma'arrat al-Numan, some historians described the first occurrence of cannibalism among the crusaders, even though this account does not appear in any contemporary Muslim chronicle.
 At the same time, the minor knights and soldiers had become increasingly restless and threatened to continue to Jerusalem without their squabbling leaders.
 Finally, at the beginning of 1099, the march restarted, leaving Bohemond behind as the first Prince of Antioch.

 From Antioch to Jerusalem

 Proceeding down the Mediterranean coast, the crusaders encountered little resistance, as local rulers preferred to make peace with them and furnish them with supplies rather than fight.
-Their forces were evolving, with Robert Curthose and Tancred agreed to become vassals of Raymond IV of Toulouse, who was wealthy enough to compensate them for their service.
+Their forces were evolving, with Robert Curthose and Tancred agreeing to become vassals of Raymond IV of Toulouse, who was wealthy enough to compensate them for their service.
 Godfrey of Bouillon, now supported by his brother's territories in Edessa, refused to do the same.
 In January, Raymond dismantled the walls of Ma'arrat al-Numan, and he began the march south to Jerusalem, barefoot and dressed as a pilgrim, followed by Robert and Tancred and their respective armies.

 Raymond planned to take Tripoli to set up a state equivalent to Antioch, but first initiated a siege of Arqa, a city in northern Lebanon, on 14 February 1099.
 Meanwhile, Godfrey, along with Robert II of Flanders, who had also refused vassalage to Raymond, joined with the remaining Crusaders at Latakia and marched south in February.
 Bohemond had originally marched out with them but quickly returned to Antioch in order to consolidate his rule against the advancing Byzantines.
 Tancred left Raymond's service and joined with Godfrey.
 A separate force linked to Godfrey's was led by Gaston IV of Béarn.

 Godfrey, Robert, Tancred, and Gaston arrived at Arqa in March, but the siege continued.
 Pons of Balazun died, struck by a stone missile.
 The situation was tense not only among the military leaders, but also among the clergy.
 Since Adhemar's death there had been no real leader of the crusade, and ever since the discovery of the Holy Lance, there had been accusations of fraud among the clerical factions.
 On 8 April, Arnulf of Chocques challenged Peter Bartholomew to an ordeal by fire.
 Peter underwent the ordeal and died after days of agony from his wounds, which discredited the Holy Lance as a fake.
 This also undermined Raymond's authority over the Crusade, as he was the main proponent of its authenticity.